carpentries/instructor-training/episodes/02-practice.md

 teaching: 20
 exercises: 45
 questions:
+- "How do people learn?"
 - "Who is a typical Carpentry learner?"
-- "What is expertise and how are novices, experts and competent practitioners different?"
 - "How can we help novices become competent practitioners?"
 objectives:
 - "Explain why practice and feedback are important for learning."
-- "Use formative assessment to diagnose misconceptions and guide your teaching."
+- "Use formative assessments to guide your teaching."
 keypoints:
-- "Novices: don't know what they don't know."
-- "Competent practitioners: have a usable mental model that's good enough for everyday purposes."
-- "Expert: can solve novel problems."
 - "Our goal when teaching novices is to help them construct useful mental models."
-- "To do this, must correct misconceptions."
-- "Summative assessment: done at the end of teaching to determine whether learning took place."
+- "This requires practice and feedback."
-- "Formative assessment: done during teaching to guide teaching and learning."
+- "Formative assessments provide practice for learners and feedback to learners and instructors."
-- "Formative assessment = guided practice."
-- "Multiple choice questions (MCQs) are a useful type of formative assessment for diagnosing misconceptions."
 ---

-We'll now get started with our first round of learning some theory, how it relates to Software and Data Carpentry, and putting that theory into practice.
+We'll now get started with a discussion of how learning works.
+We'll learn some key findings from educational research and identify how these principles are put into practice in Carpentry workshops.

-## Carpentries Pedagogical Model
+## The Carpentries Pedagogical Model

 The Carpentries aim to teach computational competence to learners.
-This can not be achieved solely by describing how these tasks should be completed; it requires showing them how to solve specific problems with specific tools.
-We can then proceed from that point of understanding into a larger conversation about how researchers should develop, use, and curate software.
+We take an applied approach, avoiding the theoretical and general in favor of the practical and specific.
+By showing learners how to solve specific problems with specific tools and providing hands-on practice, we develop learners' confidence and lay the foundation for future learning.

 A critical component of this process is that learners are able to practice what they are learning in real time, get feedback on what they are doing, and then apply those lessons learned to the next step in the learning process.
 Having learners help each other during the workshops also helps to reinforce concepts taught during the workshops.

 A Carpentries workshop is an interactive event -- for learners and instructors.
-As much as possible, we aim to be giving and receiving feedback throughout the course of a workshop.
+We give and receive feedback throughout the course of a workshop.
 We incorporate assessments within the lesson materials and ask for feedback on sticky notes during lunch breaks and at the end of each day.
-In this way, instructors can adjust the pace and content of a workshop on the fly to meet the needs of the learners in that group, as well as collect feedback that will help us improve lesson materials or methodology for workshops yet to come.
+In this way, instructors can adjust the pace and content of a workshop to meet the needs of the learners in that group, as well as collect feedback that will help us improve lesson materials or methodology for future workshops.
 Instructors and helpers also provide feedback to learners throughout workshops in order to get them unstuck or provide a greater depth of understanding about the materials.
 Interacting in this way with the learners helps us determine how they are doing and figure out what concepts people are having trouble with or where we might be able to move along more quickly.